Thai Bibles & Books | Churches in Thailand | Thai Language | Ministry & Doctrine | Missionary Preparation | Thailand

 If you are currently living in Thailand, you can order from the Thailand Bible Society (Thai Standard Version) or any Christian bookshop in Thailand (see list)

 What's the difference between the different versions?
 Read my article, A Brief Survey of Thai Bible Translations.

 Living Outside of Thailand?

-If you are living outside of Thailand, and want to buy the 2011 Thai Standard Version, you can order directly from the Thailand Bible Society in Bangkok, and they will ship internationally to you.
+If you are living outside of Thailand, and want to buy the 2011 Thai Standard Version, you can order directly from the Thailand Bible Society in Bangkok.
+They will ship internationally to you.
 The postage will be expensive but you'll have lots of choices in Bibles (Thai only, Thai-English, NT only, etc.).
 The Thailand Bible Society produces the Thai Standard Version that is used in the majority of Thai church.
 To order, click here to go to the Thailand Bible Society website.

-Alternatively, you can try ordering from a Bible society (such as International Bible Society/Biblica) or website (such as Amazon.com) located in your home country.
+Alternatively, you can try ordering from a Bible society or website (such as Amazon.com) located in your home country.
 I've included below links to some places in the USA and UK where hard copies of Thai Bibles can be bought, as well as links to digital versions.

 In the USA

-Thai Standard Version might be available from the American Bible Society.
-See their website or contact them to ask.
+Thai Standard Version is available from the American Bible Society.

 In the UK